Author: Andrew Cherrie | SEO and Content Lead

 If you’ve ever worked with an SEO company or considered employing an agency to provide SEO services, it’s probably an answer you’re familiar with as well.

-SEO results take time: like watching seedlings grow
+SEO results take time

 The thought of investing all that time and effort into something and getting nothing back is pretty terrifying.